-1. The National Plant Protection Office (NPPO) of the Ministry of Agro Industry is a regulatory government plant protection body, mandated to protect the agricultural economy and biodiversity of Mauritius, from introduction of destructive exotic pests and diseases, through the Plant Protection Act (PPA), 2006.
+1. The National Plant Protection Office (NPPO) of the Ministry of Agro-Industry is a regulatory government plant protection body, mandated to protect the agricultural economy and biodiversity of Mauritius, from introduction of destructive exotic pests and diseases, through the Plant Protection Act (PPA), 2006.

-Plants Import Permits (PIPs) are issued under section 19 of the Plant Protection Act (PPA)2006.
+Plants Import Permits (PIPs) are issued under section 19 of the Plant Protection Act (PPA) 2006.
 As per Paragraph 19 (1)(a) of PPA(2006), any person who imports or causes the importation of a plant, plant product or other regulated product shall apply for a plant import permit from the NPPO.
 PIP's are issued for importation of plants, plant parts and plants products.
-These include fresh, dried, frozen fruits, vegetables and aromatic herbs, timber, wooden, rattan, bamboo articles, pulses, selected cereals, animal feeds, cotton, furniture, planting materials (seeds, cuttings, and young plants), fresh cut flowers, and selected plant-based fertilizers and bio-fertilizers.
 Currently, each importation requires importers to be in possession of a valid PIP.
-A PIP is usually valid for 4 months but can be for a shorter period of time in exceptional cases.